 Mating can last up to half a day as both food and sperm are transferred to females in the process.
 Eggs are laid in the soil before winter, and nymphs hatch in the spring when temperatures begin to rise.
-One generation is produced each year though in higher elevations, it may take two years.
+One generation is produced each year, but in higher elevations, it may take two years.

-Two-Striped Grasshoppers are active in the daytime and perch at the top of crops and vegetation at night to rest.
+Two-striped Grasshoppers are active in the daytime and perch at the top of crops and vegetation at night to rest.
 Once the warm sunshine raises their body temperatures, they descend and either continue feeding or move on to new plants.
 Nymphs and adults can move in large migratory groups to new patches of vegetation.
-These swarms can been seen flying high above the field move.
+These swarms can been seen flying high above the field.
 Look for this species at roadsides, the edges of farm fields, in prairies, and meadows.

 Scientific Name: Melanoplus bivittatus